fbsgen/jetg/README.md

   #end
   ```
 - Iteration similar to ST4

   ```
   «some_string_list:String:test("John", 10); separator="\n"»
   ```
-  The difference is ```:String:``` which indicates the type of the first argument being passed to the proc
+  The difference is ```:String``` which indicates the type of the first argument being passed to the proc

 ### Usage
 ```java